Stochastic smoothing accelerated gradient method for general constrained nonsmooth convex composite optimization: Applications and numerical results

-Risk management in portfolio optimization determines an optimal weight for each asset, by solving specific optimization problems reflecting the risk attitudes of the manager on known data samples \cite{kremer2020sparse,martinez2021experimental}.
-We consider the following distributionally robust portfolio optimization problem (Example 5.1 of \cite{xu2018distributionally}):
+The discretized tractable reformulation in (\ref{peldis}) is different to that in \cite{xu2018distributionally}.
+In \cite{xu2018distributionally}, the objective function of the DRO-moment problem is required to be smooth, and the strategy to decrease the number of the dual variables as in Lemma 1 of \cite{delage2010distributionally} is not employed.
+Consequently the discretized reformulation for the DRO-moment problem in \cite{xu2018distributionally} is a finite min-max problem and all the functions in the max operator are smooth.
+The cutting plane (CP) method is employed to address this problem \cite{xu2018distributionally} that is also a deterministic algorithm.

-where $\zeta_j$ is the random return rate of asset $j$, and $x_j$ is the proportion of asset $j$ among all assets, $j=1,\ldots,d$.
-The ambiguity set $\mathcal{P}$ is described by moment constraints that rely on estimates of the mean $\hat{\mu}_{0}$ and covariance matrix $\hat{\Sigma}_{0}$ of the random vector; see Example 2.3 of \cite{xu2018distributionally} for detail.
-To be specific,
+As follows, we consider a specific instance in risk management.
+Risk management in portfolio optimization determines an optimal weight for each asset, by solving specific optimization problems reflecting the risk attitudes of the manager on known data samples \cite{kremer2020sparse,martinez2021experimental}. {Let $\xi_{B}\in \mathbb{R}^{n}$ be the return rate vector of the $n$ assets,} and $\xi_{a}\in \mathbb{R}$ be the corresponding random market index return.
+We denote by $\xi = (\xi_B^T,\xi_a)^T \in \Theta\subseteq\mathbb{R}^{n+1}$. {Let $\hat{z} = (\hat{z}_1,\ldots,\hat{z}_n)^T \in \Delta_{n}$ be the tracking portfolio, with $\hat{z}_i$ being the investment weight in the $i$-th component stock.} We consider a distributionally robust index-tracking portfolio optimization problem with the CVaR penalty \cite{wang2023distributionally}: